larien/aprenda-go-com-testes/criando-uma-aplicacao/websockets/websockets.md

     conn, _ := wsUpgrader.Upgrade(w, r, nil)

     _, numberOfPlayersMsg, _ := conn.ReadMessage()
-    numberOfPlayers, _ := strconv.Atoi(string(numberOfPlayersMsg))
+    numeroDeJogadores, _ := strconv.Atoi(string(numberOfPlayersMsg))
-    p.game.Start(numberOfPlayers, ioutil.Discard) //todo: Dont discard the blinds messages!
+    p.partida.Começar(numeroDeJogadores, ioutil.Discard) //todo: Dont discard the blinds mensagens!

-    _, winner, _ := conn.ReadMessage()
+    _, vencedor, _ := conn.ReadMessage()
-    p.game.Finish(string(winner))
+    p.partida.Terminar(string(vencedor))
 }
 ```

 Hooray!
 The tests pass.

-We are not going to send the blind messages anywhere _just yet_ as we need to have a think about that.
-When we call `game.Start` we send in `ioutil.Discard` which will just discard any messages written to it.
+We are not going to send the blind mensagens anywhere _just yet_ as we need to have a think about that.
+When we call `partida.Começar` we send in `ioutil.Discard` which will just discard any mensagens written to it.

 For now start the web server up.
 You'll need to update the `main.go` to pass a `Game` to the `PlayerServer`